 Equities and Fixed Income Funds - Valued at the closing price reported on the active market on which the individual securities are traded.

-There have been no changes in the methodologies used at March 31, 2022 and 2021.
+There have been no changes in the methodologies used at March 31, 2023 and 2022.
+All investments held by the Organization are valued using Level 1 inputs.

 NOTE 4 - INVESTMENTS

 Investments consisted of the following on March 31: